deepstreamIO/deepstream.io-website/content/docs/10-server/30-node-api/index.md

 ##### Differences when using `set(key, value)`

-If you use a configuration object its properties will be treated as a file path.
-Here the `value` is treated as a string for these options:

-- `sslCert`
-- `sslKey`
-- `sslCA`

-Actually these options can be passed by an configuration object, but if you use a file-based configuration it only works with a `.js` file.
-YAML and JSON config files are not supporting these options.

 These options might have a different name and location in the structure of the configuration object.
 If you use `set()` you also need to provide the instantiated instance as the `value`.

 - `authentication`